SoyGema/Neural-Machine-Translation/README.md

 * **metrics.py** define the loss_function and accuracy_function.
 * **visualize.py** define the attention heads that will be plotted in visual studio.

+*CURRENT STATE OF THE PROJECT*

+Project reproducible with one stage pipeline with ´dvc repro train transformer´

 The current tasks to do include
 - [ ] debugging Inference and saving model.
-- [ ] DVC pipeline.
-Currently creating ´dvc.yaml´ and params.yml file
+- [ ] current issues with reproducibility challenges when executing from the table
-- [ ] integration with DVC VsCode Extension.
+- [ ] integration with DVC VsCode Extension with acc and loss plots.

 Project Organization